FrendaWinter/Operating-System-Concepts/Exercises/Chapter_3.md

 - Heap
 - Shared memory segments

+Each process have their own Stack and Heap.
+Copy init value from parent but not share.

+Shared memory segments explicitly created using inter-process communication (`IPC`) mechanisms (e.g., `shmget`, `mmap` with `MAP_SHARED`) are shared between the parent and the child.
+Both processes can access and modify the same shared memory region.

 ---

 #### 3.6 Consider the “exactly once” semantic with respect to the RPC mechanism.
 Does the algorithm for implementing this semantic execute correctly even if the ACK message sent back to the client is lost due to a network problem?
 Describe the sequence of messages, and discuss whether “exactly once” is still preserved.